dr-jonathan-robinson/dius/README.md

 Note: using **Podman** due to licencing restrictions on **Docker Desktop**.

 # Discussion
 If another modeling method could be used, we could try **XGBoost** or **LightGBM**.
 Tree methods have been show to often outperform deep learning models for this type of problem.
-For more details see [this paper](https://arxiv.org/abs/2207.08815).
+For more details see [https://arxiv.org/abs/2207.08815](https://arxiv.org/abs/2207.08815).
 We could also try dropping the least significant features as this *may* improve performance and stability, particularly if the least significant features are only really contributing noise.

 Note: `README.md` was converted to `README.pdf` using `pandoc`.